The "Economic Aftermath" That Follows Hacked Social Media Accounts

-Nowadays, and increasingly so due to the pandemic, businesses both small and large have made major shifts toward digital marketing.
+Nowadays, and increasingly so due to the pandemic, small and large businesses have made major shifts toward digital marketing.
 To operate a business ad account, most social media platforms require a personal account be linked with the business account.
 So what happens when that personal account gets infiltrated by hackers?
 You guessed it – so does your business account.

 The Impact of a Hacked Business Ads Account

 Having your personal social media account hacked is only one level of frustration.
 Typically, customer support can assist with recovering your account that has been flagged with suspicious activity.
 However, having your company’s business ads account hacked can be much more detrimental.

 Hackers have a common objective when making their way into a business ads account.
 Once inside, hackers can set up and run ads for their own economic or personal gain.
 This can include sending users to a landing page to capture their credit card info or something more simple as spamming their message to the masses.
 Either way, the hackers won’t be the ones to pay for those ads.
 They will use whatever credit card is on file for as long as possible.
 Fortunately, most credit card companies won’t make you pay for the charge, so long as you are diligent about disputing them.
 Even still, there’s no guarantee.
 What’s worse is allowing the hackers to use your credit card as a line of credit to run their fake ads.
 Side note – as if this doesn’t sound bad enough, having to cancel a credit card, reorder one, and then enter that new card info across all your automatic payments can be a royal pain in the butt!